-Separating couples may sometimes pursue an option of ending their marriage known as annulment.
+Separating couples may sometimes pursue an option of ending their marriage known as an annulment.
 While an annulment and a divorce both accomplish the basic purpose of ending a couple’s union, these two processes have very different eligibility requirements and effects.

-Having more than 80 years of combined legal experience, our firm’s skilled professionals are intimately familiar with the New York legal system and can take care of all of its complexities on your behalf.
+Having more than 150+ years of combined legal experience, our firm’s skilled professionals are intimately familiar with the New York legal system and can take care of all of its complexities on your behalf.
 We understand that this can be an emotionally taxing experience, and we are prepared to do everything within our power to help you pursue the most amicable solution possible for your situation.

 An annulment is different from a divorce in that it does not simply end the marriage – it goes one step further to declare marriage legally void, rendering it void from inception.